SAhmed48/nodeJS/readme.md

 #### Section 7: Handling and Logging Errors
 - How to handle server-side errors.
-- How log errors in production application.
+- How to log errors in a production application.

 #### Section 8: Unit Testing Integration
 - What is unit testing?